 Queen Elizabeth wore the Grand Duchess Vladimir tiara with the Cambridge emerald drops option, the Duchess of Cornwall chose the Boucheron Honeycomb tiara and the Princess Royal the Aquamarine Pineflower tiara.

-The state visit continues until Friday.Filed under British Royals
+The state visit continues until Friday.Filed under The United Kingdom

-Tagged Elizabeth II, Ireland, Jewellery, President Higgins, Prime Minister Cameron, State Visit, The Duke of Edinburgh, Tiaras.
+Tagged Elizabeth II of the United Kingdom, Ireland, Jewellery, President Higgins of Ireland, Prime Minister Cameron of the United Kingdom, State Visit, The Duke of Edinburgh, Tiaras.